Moesif/moesifdjango/README.md

 ## How to use

-In your `settings.py` file in your Django project directory, please add `moesifdjango.middleware.MoesifMiddleware` to the MIDDLEWARE array.
+In your `settings.py` file in your Django project directory, please add `moesifdjango.middleware.moesif_middleware` to the MIDDLEWARE array.
 If you plan to use celery as the backend of asynchronous delivered logged requests, you also need to add `moesifdjango` to your `INSTALLED_APPS`.